Text Size

 Palliative Care for Managing Symptoms and Stress

 Agrace offers palliative care consultations across southern Wisconsin.
-These are specialized medical appointments with a nurse practitioner that take place wherever the patient lives.
+These are specialized medical appointments with a palliative care practitioner that take place either virtually or where the patient lives.

 The goal is to help a person who is living with dementia and their family cope better with their physical symptoms, behaviors and stress as the disease progresses.
 Learn more about this service here.